The pandemic has clearly shaken all of us on many levels. But that doesn't mean there aren't ways to invest in your retirement today.

 “In any crisis situation, whether it's a pandemic or a personal medical problem, the best approach is to have a comprehensive financial plan already in place," said Sylvia Garcia, vice president and senior financial advisor with City National Securities, City National Bank's wholly-owned brokerage firm that provides a full range of investment capabilities to clients.“The plan should be written and measurable, and then the crisis serves to show you how aligned it is with your risk preferences."

-Garcia's clients have been “remarkably calm" during this volatile time, she said, a testament to how proactive planning provides a buffer against insecurity.
+In fact, Garcia's clients were “remarkably calm" during 2020, she said, a testament to how proactive planning provides a buffer against insecurity.

-While Goetsch says a full economic recovery is expected to take at least two years - and more economic stimulus may be needed if the virus continues to spread and hinders the recovery - such uncertainty only serves to highlight the importance of planning for retirement now.
+While Ben Goetsch, senior analyst of investment solutions with City National Rochdale, the bank's investment advisory organization, says a full economic recovery is expected to take at least two years, such uncertainty only serves to highlight the importance of planning for retirement now.

 Here are four ways you can begin effective planning around risk in all markets.